Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Frequently Asked Questions (FAQ)

 - If you have a non-allergic reaction to the first dose you can still receive the second dose.
 These reactions include fainting (vasovagal syncope) and skin reactions other than hives (urticaria).

 - If you have a mild or moderate allergic reaction, such as a skin reaction, including hives (urticaria), to the first dose, you should receive the second dose with a longer observation period, of at least 30 minutes.

 - If you have anaphylaxis to the first dose, you should be referred to a clinical immunology/allergy specialist for assessment, before a second dose is considered.

-The Pfizer and Astra Zeneca vaccines are both safe for people with allergies.
-There is no evidence that people with allergic conditions such as asthma, hay fever, food allergy or insect sting allergy are at any greater risk of vaccine allergy compared to the general population.
+- There is no evidence that people with allergic conditions such as asthma, hay fever (allergic rhinitis), food allergy or insect sting allergy are at any greater risk of vaccine allergy compared to the general population.

-People with a known PEG allergy or previous anaphylaxis to multiple drugs (medications) should see their clinical immunology/allergy specialist to assess and confirm their allergy.
-The AstraZeneca vaccine may be a suitable alternative to the Pfizer vaccine if PEG allergy is confirmed.
+- People with a known PEG allergy or previous anaphylaxis to multiple drugs (medications) should see their clinical immunology/allergy specialist to assess and confirm their allergy.
+The AstraZeneca or Novavax vaccines may be a suitable alternative to the Pfizer or Moderna vaccines if PEG allergy is confirmed.

 People with immunodeficiencies and/or autoimmune conditions should follow the usual advice from their clinical immunology/allergy specialist or rheumatologist regarding vaccinations or ask for specific advice regarding the COVID-19 vaccine.

-11. Do immunodeficiency or autoimmune treatments need to be stopped to have a COVID-19 vaccine?
+Q 13: Should immunodeficiency or autoimmune treatments be stopped to have a COVID-19 vaccine?